 Unlike industrial manufacturing work, laboratory science often involves combining materials and techniques in unusual ways (Barley and Bechky 1994), making standardized techniques less useful for labs that are conducting novel research (perhaps especially novel materials).
 Situated learning theory argues that knowledge used to solve a problem is situated in the sense that it depends on the social and physical context in which the problem occurs (Lave and Wenger 1991; Suchman 2006).
-This theory provides useful insights into the management of troubles in such work settings (Barley and Bechky 1994; Barley 1988; Lave and Wenger 1991; Orr 1996; Suchman 2006; Tyre and Von Hippel 1997).
-The sociology of work literature (Harper 1987; Kusterer 1978) describes the role of situated knowledge ("working knowledge") in managing technical troubles in a production site.
-For example, Kusterer (1978)'s study of manufacturing workers on a production line showed that both material-specific and machinespecific knowledge is necessary for uninterrupted production.
-The acquisition and application of this working knowledge are further elaborated by prior studies on the work of technicians (Barley and Bechky 1994; Barley 1988; Orr 1996).
-Just as technicians are responsible for transforming physical objects into symbolic representations (Whalley and Barley 1997; Zuboff 1988), laboratory scientists transform organisms and chemical materials into a symbolic representation as data via various processes and scientific apparatus (Barley and Bechky 1994; Latour and Woolgar 1979).
+The situated action theory provides useful insights into the management of troubles in such work settings (Barley and Bechky 1994; Barley 1988; Lave and Wenger 1991; Orr 1996; Suchman 2006; Tyre and Von Hippel 1997).
+Relatedly, the sociology of work literature (Harper 1987; Kusterer 1978) describes the role of situational knowledge ("working knowledge") in managing technical troubles in a production site.
+For example, Kusterer (1978)'s study of manufacturing workers on a production line showed that both material-specific and machine-specific knowledge is necessary for uninterrupted production.
+The acquisition and application of this working knowledge are further elaborated by prior studies on the work of technicians (Barley 1988; Doing 2004; Orr 1996).
+Just as technicians are responsible for transforming physical objects into symbolic representations (Whalley and Barley 1997; Zuboff 1988), laboratory scientists transform organisms and chemical materials into a symbolic representation as data via various processes and scientific apparatus (Collins 1998; Latour and Woolgar 1979; Pinch 1985).
 Managing these tasks requires careful attention to the idiosyncrasies of materials and instruments.
 What is important is that this working knowledge is used to make sense of produced data, in particular, for maintenance and diagnoses of troubles (Barley and Bechky 1994; Whalley and Barley 1997).
 Thus, scientists' knowledge generated by performing such tasks, whether they are in the form of tacit or codified knowledge, is situated in the physical context in which productions occur.

-2.3 Situated knowledge in the production of science
+2.3 Situational knowledge in the production of science

-Situated knowledge is particularly important in laboratory science due to two different forces that create variations in techniques and methods of producing data.
+Situational knowledge is particularly important in laboratory science due to two different forces that create variations in techniques and methods of producing data.
 These variations can arise from the normative emphasis on originality (Merton 1957), which discourages scientists from pursuing repetitive projects, resulting in increasing variations in the data production settings both within and across laboratories.
-Variations can also happen during the adoption of standardized methods as lab members transform standardized production methods into situated knowledge in the forms of local and informal routines (Cambrosio and Keating 1988; Jordan and Lynch 1992).
-These frequent changes in the production setting include constant modification and improvisation of scientific apparatuses and the production and testing of new material.
-Under such temporal instability, situated knowledge may become essential for maintaining uninterpreted data production.
-A key insight from situated action theory is that how data production failure is constructed, recognized, and addressed may not be independent of scientists' current and past interactions with their social and physical settings.
+Variations can also happen during the adoption of standardized methods as lab members transform standardized production methods into situational knowledge in the form of local and informal routines (Cambrosio and Keating 1988; Jordan and Lynch 1992).
+These frequent changes in the production setting include constant modification and improvisation of scientific apparatuses and the production and testing of new materials.
+Under such temporal instability, situational knowledge may become essential for maintaining uninterpreted data production.
+A key insight from situated action theory (Lave and Wenger 1991; Tyre and Von Hippel 1997) is that it provides a powerful lens for examining how scientists' past and present interactions with their social and physical environments shape the ways in which data production failures are constructed, recognized, and addressed.